aerdelez/re-fvit/README.md

 2. Download ImageNet Validation Set from https://academictorrents.com/details/5d6d0df7ed81efd49ca99ea4737e0ae5e3a5f2e5 and place it in the same directory as the ImageNet Devkit; a torrent utility is necessary for this source.

 3. Go to `FViT-main` and run `python baselines/ViT/generate_visualizations.py --imagenet-validation-path ~/path-from-home-to-imagenet-files/ --method chosen-method imagenet-subset-ratio subset-ratio`.
 This creates the visualizations needed for the perturbation task.
 The `--imagenet-validation-path` argument needs to specify a path to the two (compressed) ImageNet files.
-The subset ratio specifies what portion of the ImageNet dataset is used (between 0 and 1).
+The `subset-ratio` specifies what portion of the ImageNet dataset is used (between 0 and 1).

 4. Run the perturbation test with `python baselines/ViT/pertubation_eval_from_hdf5.py --method chosen-method --use-dds`.
 Other flags may be modified. `--use-dds` specifies whether to use DDS with the chosen method.